 Minimalism For Beginners: Conclusion

-Simplifying your life can be hard, but the rewards are worth it.
-You might have to go through a lot of trial and error before you find what works for you, but all that’s left is for you to figure out how much less stuff will make your life better.
+Simplifying your life isn’t an easy process, but the rewards are worth it.
+You might have to go through a lot of trial and error before you find what works for you.

 Everybody’s journey to minimalism is different, so don’t compare yourself with others.
-You can do this, you will get there and you will regain your life.
-Remember this.
+You can do this.

 PIN FOR LATER